Get Instant Hot Water With A Tankless Water Heater

 Note: Scroll left/right on tablets and phones

-Camplux is a company that makes not only tankless water heaters but electric water heaters, portable stoves, and grills.
-The BD158 is one of many tankless water heaters that they make, and this model is a great option for campers.
+Camplux is a company that makes not only tankless or “on demand” water heaters but electric water heaters, portable stoves, and grills.

-The Camplux BD158 can deliver up to 1.58 gallons per minute of hot water.
+The Camplux BW211 can deliver up to 2.11 gallons per minute of hot water.
 It comes with a shower head so you can take a shower outdoors if you would like.
 It also comes with a gas regulator to connect to your propane gas tank of any size.
-It burns up to 41,000 BTU per hour.
+It burns up to 55,000 BTU per hour.

-Features of the BD158 include combustion protection, flame failure device, anti-freezing protection, and oxygen depletion sensors (ODS) shutoff protection.
+Features of the BW211 include combustion protection, flame failure device, anti-freezing protection, and oxygen depletion sensors (ODS) shutoff protection.

 In addition to propane gas that is required to ignite the flame to heat the water, two “D” Cell batteries are required for the unit to run.

 Included in the box with the Camplux BW211 is a 3 setting shower head with an on/off switch, a shower hose, a CSA approved gas hose and regulator, two garden hoses, a gas inlet connector, and water tape.